josefjadrny/js-chess-engine/README.md

 ## HINTS
 - When a pawn reaches an end of a chessboard, he is automatically convert and calculated as a Queen.
 If you like, player can pick a new chess piece in your app, and you can send an updated chessboard.
+- Castling can be played by a King.
+You can receive this special move with `moves` call.
+When a move is recognized as a castling - played with a king across two chess fields, rook moves automatically with a king.

 <BR/>